 There is a scene from the movie “Jaws” that perfectly illustrates my point.
 Shark-chasers Quint and Hooper swap stories of how they were bitten by sharks or got other scars.
 Sheriff Brody (in the center) is about to show off his appendix scar and then thinks better about it.
 Brody has the sense to keep quiet and listen, providing us American Christians with an example of sobriety and balance.

 Please: Christians in other countries who have gone to prison in reality, not in their dreams.
 My wish is that people in the US would not imagine that they are under the same kind of persecution that others face every day in East Africa, China, India, Pakistan, and Indonesia.
 I don’t want to hear martyrdom fantasies from people who ride home to nice houses in big cars.
-If we’re so keen to suffer for the Lord, then let’s do what the gospel says: sell our nice homes, learn a new language and culture, and go to a place where we’re be at real, not imagined risk for speaking the gospel.
+If we’re so keen to suffer for the Lord, then let’s do what the gospel says – and I direct this to myself equally: sell our nice homes and go to a place where we’ll be at real, not imagined risk for speaking the gospel.

 * Note: I take these numbers for purposes of illustration from organizations who support the martyrs; some think the actual numbers are lower.
 They may not be scientifically verifiable and I do not necessarily vouch for them.